-In this post we will see how Windows 8 treats Defragmentation on Solid State Drives.
+In this post, we will see how Windows 10/8 treats Defragmentation on Solid-State Drives.
 A Solid State Drive or SSD is a relatively new kind of drive, which consists of an array of flash memory modules similar to a flash drive.
-This means that when data is written to the SSD, it cannot be over-written in place and must be written elsewhere until the block can be garbage collected – i.e. they can be written to at a byte level but need to erased at a block level.
-They are offered in different versions, for example, as a pure Flash or hybrid plates, which combine traditional hard drive with a solid state memory and have several advantages over the Hard Disk Drives and their popularity is on the rise.
+This means that when data is written to the SSD, it cannot be overwritten in place and must be written elsewhere until the block can be garbage collected – i.e. they can be written to at a byte level but need to erase at a block level.
+They are offered in different versions, for example, as a pure Flash or hybrid plates, which combine a traditional hard drive with a solid-state memory and have several advantages over the Hard Disk Drives and their popularity is on the rise.

 Disable Defragmentation SSD

 You therefore really do not need to disable defrag for Solid State Drives in Windows 10.
 Nevertheless, if you would like to disable Windows defragmentation for Solid State Drive, you can do so as follows: